ToniWonKanobi/theoveranalyzed.net/posts/2015/8/12/sad-trombone.md

 Silly CurrentC.
 I'm hopeful that this means all those retailers who specifically turned off Apple Pay NFC support will soon turn it back on.

-[From [Very Nice Website][verynicewebsite]]
+(From a [Very Nice Website][2])

-[ts]: /2015/1/27/tim-cook-calls-2015-the-year-of-apple-pay-as-service-takes-over-contactless-payments-market "My piece on Took Cook being bulling on Apple Pay"
+[1]: /2015/1/27/tim-cook-calls-2015-the-year-of-apple-pay-as-service-takes-over-contactless-payments-market "My piece on Took Cook being bulling on Apple Pay"
-[verynicewebsite]: http://verynicewebsite.net/2015/08/currentc-sad-trombone/ "Source link from John Moltz"
+[2]: http://verynicewebsite.net/2015/08/currentc-sad-trombone/ "Source link from John Moltz"